Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 - Roll Modifier Text: Most roll buttons now have a optional configuration cog next too them allow players to add text to the roll template output (can be conditional on test outcome, ie success/fail).
 This includes Skills/Weapons/Spells & NPC tabs.
 Handy for adding text related to Talent based roll outcomes, i.e. +1 SL on success or Reverse Result on fail.
 - Skill Tab rework, decluttered Melee/Ranged/Channelling/Language Magick Specialisations groups, these skills are now hidden by default and have to be checked to be visible.
 Removed the Cast group, Language Magick is now in Language group, and Pray is now a ungrouped advanced skill.
+- Crit/fumble logic update: Auto Failure on 99 roll result, will always result in a fumble, even if target is above 100.
 - Renamed critical success/failure to auto success/failure, so not to confuse with critical hit.
 - Marginal fail rolls (-0) will now show correctly in SL results
-- New hard coded Channelling Witch, Dark & Chaos skills added.
+- New hard coded skills for Channelling Witch, Dark & Chaos added.
 - Added some further missing translation tags.